satyar73/ChatBot/docs/indexing_service.md

 - `app.config.chat_config.ChatConfig`: Contains API keys and index settings

 ## 3. ShopifyIndexer
-The `ShopifyIndexer` class fetches content from a Shopify store and indexes it to Pinecone.
+The `ShopifyIndexer` class fetches content from a Shopify store and indexes it to Pinecone with metadata enrichment and more optimal embedding techniques.

 ### 3.1 Key Components

-- **API Integration**: Connects to Shopify Admin API
+- **API Integration**: Connects to Shopify Admin API to fetch blogs, articles, and products
-- **Content Processors**: Converts HTML to markdown and processes content
+- **Content Processors**: Converts HTML to markdown and processes content with specialized handling
+- **Metadata Enrichment**: Enhances records with:
+  - Marketing attribution terminology detection
+  - Technical term identification and definitions
+  - Keyword extraction and categorization
+  - Q&A pair processing
+- **Optimized Embedding Generation**: Creates custom embedding prompts that highlight technical marketing terms
-- **Vector Indexing**: Creates embeddings and uploads to Pinecone
+- **Vector Indexing**: Creates embeddings and uploads to Pinecone with appropriate metadata
-- **Attribution Enhancement**: Adds marketing attribution metadata
+- **Chunking Strategies**: Adaptive text chunking based on content type and technical terminology

 ### 3.2 Key Methods